GiovanniCodes/IntroToUnitTesting/README.md

 ### Giovanni Gaspard

-Unit testing and TDD is a wonderful way to have control of your program and allows you to break it down your code.
+Unit testing and TDD is a wonderful way to have control of your program.
 It enables you to find your errors by breaking the project down into sections.
-It is useful for a real project and as a previous intern I know big coportatings are already using this approach.
+It is useful for a real project and as a previous intern I know big companies are already using this approach.
 Throughout a sprint a designated tester handles the scripts to run a test for new functions created in the sprint.
-The benfit of Test Driven Development is the code is broken down and tested for errors.
+The benefit of Test Driven Development is the code is broken down and tested for errors.
 This will lead to not having a hard time to find an error later on.
+It allows you to know how you should approach creating the function and you have the opportunity to refactor afterwards.
 The drawback to me is the time needed to always have a test.
-Sometimes its hard to write a test for a specific function.Changes in the code mean changes to test.
+Sometimes its hard to write a test for a specific function.Changes in the code mean changes to test on a larger scale.

 ### Santiago Mejia